 Seattle Housing Authority is working on multiple fronts with community partners to develop innovative new assistance programs that are designed to be short-term in length.
 These programs help households both access and retain housing through one-time or temporary assistance such as rent, deposits, arrears, utility assistance, moving and relocation costs, and temporary housing as needed.
 Short-term assistance is paired with targeted services when needed, including connections to employment, childcare services, and domestic violence counseling.

-MTW Agreement, Attachment D (B)
+MTW Agreement, Attachment D (B).
+Our MTW authority is used for the strategies described below.

 Agency-Wide Short-Term Strategies